stakkr-org/stakkr/README.md

 * Mongo data is into `mongo/` (created on the first run)
 * Logs for Apache and PHP are located into `logs/`

+## Add binaries
+You can add binaries (such as sugarcli.phar) that will automatically be available from the PATH by putting it to `home/www-data/bin/`

 # HostNames
 VM's urls are given once the servers are started.